Aliases for CSE1L Gene

 GeneCards Summary for CSE1L Gene

-CSE1L (CSE1 Chromosome Segregation 1-Like (Yeast)) is a Protein Coding gene.
-Among its related pathways are Direct p53 effectors and p53 pathway.
-GO annotations related to this gene include Ran GTPase binding and importin-alpha export receptor activity.
+CSE1L (Chromosome Segregation 1 Like) is a Protein Coding gene.
+Diseases associated with CSE1L include colorectal cancer.
+Among its related pathways are p53 pathway (Pathway Interaction Database) and Cell cycle_Spindle assembly and chromosome separation.
+GO annotations related to this gene include binding.

 UniProtKB/Swiss-Prot for CSE1L Gene